 At the assessment, these reports will be prepared in draft form and may be subject to several of changes before being issued.
 The final reports must be at a stage where all issues have been resolved, and both the assessment team and the body under assessment have agreed to the content.
 Where issues have been found, there should be enough information to indicate what these were, particularly for re-assessments as an indication of how well the body has been operating.
 There should also be a clear indication that the issues have been resolved but the detail may be shown in the confidential reports.

-Once the reports are finalized, they are sent to the IECEx Secretary for final review before being sent out for voting (initial assessment or scope change) or endorsement (re-assessment without major scope change).
+Once the reports are finalized, they are sent to the IECEx Secretary for final independent review before being sent out for voting (initial assessment or scope change) or endorsement (re-assessment without major scope change).

 5.2 Site assessment reports and other confidential information

-Typically, the following information may also be completed as part of an assessment process:
+Typically, the following information, where relevant, may also be completed as part of an assessment process:

-A site assessment report F-004 (formerly IECEx OD 006), which includes records of issues found and how they have been resolved
+A site assessment report F-004, which includes records of issues found and how they have been resolved

 Technical capability documents (TCDs)